ryandeussing/jimhopper/kripalu.md

 [The Institute for Meditation and Psychotherapy](http://www.meditationandpsychotherapy.org/) in Newton, Massachusetts - A great organization with many offerings for therapists.
 {: .present-before-paste}

-[Mindfulness Research Guide](http://www.mindfulexperience.org/) - Site by USC graduate student David Black has an extensive and up-to-date list of research publications, information about assessment instruments, links to the sites of treatment and research centers, and a monthly newsletter on current mindfulness research.
-{: .present-before-paste}

 [The Center for Mindful Eating](http://www.tcme.org/) - This is a "forum" for "professionals who wish to help their clients develop healthier relationships with food and eating, and to bring eating into balance with other important aspects of life."
 {: .present-before-paste}